-88 3.0 CONDITIONS FOR THE MANAGEMENT OF COMMERCIAL AIR TOUR 89 OPERATIONS
+3.0 CONDITIONS FOR THE MANAGEMENT OF COMMERCIAL AIR TOUR OPERATIONS

-- 90 Under this ATMP, commercial air tours will be prohibited within the ATMP boundary. - 91 Except when necessary for takeoff or landing, or as necessary for safe operation of an - 92 aircraft as determined under Federal Aviation Regulations requiring the pilot-in- - 93 command to take action to ensure the safe operation of the aircraft, or unless otherwise - authorized for a specified purpose, commercial air tour operations may not enter the - 95 ATMP boundary.
+Under this ATMP, commercial air tours will be prohibited within the ATMP boundary.
+Except when necessary for takeoff or landing, or as necessary for safe operation of an aircraft as determined under Federal Aviation Regulations requiring the pilot-in-command to take action to ensure the safe operation of the aircraft, or unless otherwise authorized for a specified purpose, commercial air tour operations may not enter the ATMP boundary.

-96 4.0 COMPLIANCE
+4.0 COMPLIANCE

-- 97 No later than one hundred and eighty days after the effective date of this ATMP, all - 98 commercial air tours will be prohibited within the ATMP boundary.
-The NPS and the - 99 FAA are both responsible for the monitoring and oversight of the ATMP.
-If the NPS - 100 identifies instances of noncompliance, the NPS will report such findings to the FAA's - 101 Flight Standards District Office (FSDO) with geographic oversight of the Park.
-The - 102 public may also report allegations of noncompliance with this ATMP to the FSDO.
-The - 103 FSDO will investigate and respond to all written reports consistent with applicable FAA - 104 guidance. - 105 Any violation of operations specifications (OpSpecs) shall be treated in accordance with - 106 FAA Order 2150.3, FAA Compliance and Enforcement Program.
+No later than one hundred and eighty days after the effective date of this ATMP, all commercial air tours will be prohibited within the ATMP boundary.
+The NPS and the FAA are both responsible for the monitoring and oversight of the ATMP.
+If the NPS identifies instances of noncompliance, the NPS will report such findings to the FAA's Flight Standards District Office (FSDO) with geographic oversight of the Park.
+The public may also report allegations of noncompliance with this ATMP to the FSDO.
+The FSDO will investigate and respond to all written reports consistent with applicable FAA guidance.

-107 5.0 JUSTIFICATION FOR MEASURES TAKEN
+Any violation of operations specifications (OpSpecs) shall be treated in accordance with FAA Order 2150.3, FAA Compliance and Enforcement Program.

-108 The provisions and conditions in this ATMP are designed to protect the Park's natural
+5.0 JUSTIFICATION FOR MEASURES TAKEN

-109 and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, and
+The provisions and conditions in this ATMP are designed to protect the Park's natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, and visitor experience from the effects of commercial air tours, and to support NPS management objectives for the Park.

-110 visitor experience from the effects of commercial air tours, and to support NPS
+Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for commercial air tours over the Park and abutting Tribal lands as a temporary measure until an ATMP could be established.
+IOA does not provide any operating conditions (e.g., routes, altitudes, time of day, etc.) for air tours other than an annual limit.
+Currently, no air tours are conducted over the South Unit of the Park.

-- 111 management objectives for the Park. - 112 Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for - 113 commercial air tours over the Park and abutting Tribal lands as a temporary measure until - an ATMP could be established.
-IOA does not provide any operating conditions (e.g., - routes, altitudes, time of day, etc.) for air tours other than an annual limit.
-Currently, no - 116 air tours are conducted over the South Unit of the Park. - 117 The NPS determined that air tour operations at existing levels result in unacceptable - 118 impacts to Park natural and cultural resources, tribal sacred sites and ceremonial areas, - 119 Wilderness character, and visitor enjoyment under the NPS Management Policies 2006 - 120 1.4.7.1, and do not meet the purpose and need for the ATMP.
-The Park's ambient - 121 acoustic environment is very quiet, typically ranging between 22-27 decibels, which - 122 makes aircraft noise intrusions very noticeable and difficult to mitigate.
-Under existing - 123 levels of air tours, air tour noise is audible more than two hours a day in many locations - 124 of the Park, and noise above 35 decibels can occur for up to 1.5 hours in the Park.
-NPS - 125 uses the amount of time that noise is above 35 decibels to assess impacts to wildlife and - 126 Wilderness character.
+The NPS determined that air tour operations at existing levels result in unacceptable impacts to Park natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, and visitor enjoyment under the NPS Management Policies § 1.4.7.1 (2006), and do not meet the purpose and need for the ATMP.
+The NPS's mandate to conserve Park resources and values "applies all the time with respect to all park resources and values, even when there is no risk that any park resources or values may be impaired" (NPS Management Policies § 1.4.3, 2006).
+The Park's ambient acoustic environment is very quiet, typically ranging between 22-27 decibels (Aweighted), which makes aircraft noise intrusions very noticeable and difficult to mitigate.
+Under existing levels of air tours, air tour noise is audible more than two hours a day in many locations of the Park, and noise above 35 decibels (A-weighted) can occur for up to 1.5 hours in the Park.
+NPS uses the amount of time that noise is above 35 decibels (A-weighted) to assess impacts to wildlife and Wilderness character.